BespokeSynth/BespokeSynth/userdocs/modules/modulators.md

 ## Overview

-Modulators generate control signals (green cables) that can be connected to any slider to create movement and automation.
+Modulators generate control signals (purple cables) that can be connected to any slider to create movement and automation.
 They're essential for dynamic, evolving sounds.

 ## Core Modulators